jessebutryn/wtfisbash/UL_Duplicates.md

 # Compiled list of questions

->This list is compiled mostly from the answers below and some of my own, and is intended to be a quick reference for these questions.
+This list was initially compiled as a quick reference for the Unix & Linux stack exchange.
+New questions are often duplicates of previously answered questions and this list is a quick way to find the canonical Q/A that should be used to close the duplicate.

+However as these are frequently asked questions this list also serves as a great reference for common UNIX/Bash issues.

 ## shells